fatmanspanda/EmuHoverPractice/README.md

    * The bars below the axis indicate how long you released the `A` button.
    * If either action lasted longer than what is allowed for a successful hover, its bar will turn from green to red.
 * A line will be drawn and labelled to show your farthest hover each session.
-* As a fun bonus, you will earn rupees for successful hover streaks, starting at a rate of 1:10, with cumulative bonuses for longer streaks.
-You will lose 2 rupees for every time you fall.
+* As a fun bonus, you will earn rupees for successful hover streaks.
+You will lose rupees for every time you fall.
 You are only eligible to gain rupees if you are hovering across a gap.
 * To terminate this script without navigating to the Lua console, press `L+R` together in game.

 ## Running Lua scripts